Sports Nutrition Supplements for Teenage Athletes: What’s Safe and Effective?

 Avoid supplements that have THIS on the label:

-- Contain red flag words like hardcore and extreme
+- Contains red flag words like hardcore and extreme

-- Contain a “proprietary blend” (this means it could contain anything that might work and in any amount, good or bad)
+- Contains a “proprietary blend” (this means it could contain anything that might work and in any amount, good or bad)

 - Warning labels